Consensys/doc.goquorum/docs/HowTo/GetStarted/migration.md

     * **freezerdb** - `geth` 1.9.7 introduces the feature of freezerdb where block data beyond a certain threshold is moved to a different file-based storage area.
-The location for freezerdb can be provided by the `geth` command lines option:
+The location for freezerdb can be provided by the `geth` command line option:

         `--datadir.ancient <value>` - Data directory for ancient chain segments (default = inside `chaindata`)